-Add peeled tomatoes to freezer bags once frozen.
-I like to write on the packages the date and contents before adding it to the freezer.
+Add peeled tomatoes to freezer bags in a single layer for easier storage.
+Write on the packages the date and contents before adding it to the freezer.

 Tomatoes will keep in the freezer for up to 10 months.
 Just long enough for the next summer garden tomatoes to be harvested!

 I suggest getting organized when preserving your harvest, so that you to can reap the benefits of your hard work and enjoy your harvest all year long.